75 minutes run time

 It premiered at the Charles Wright Museum of African American History in Detroit.

-At our showing we usually have a pre-reception with speakers and the film then Q&A with me.
+At our showing we usually have a pre-reception with speakers, showing the film then Q&A .

 *In Los Angeles it showed in Hollywood